dfranx/ShaderDebugger/README.md

 #### ShaderDebugger::Execute(function, args)
 This method runs some function defined in the shader code.
 Example: `dbg.Execute("someRandomFunction", NULL)`.
-This way you can test some other functions manually, without having to run the whole main()/entry function.
+This way you can test some other functions manually without having to run the whole main()/entry function.

-Call with no arguments to execute the entry function.
+Call `Execute()` with no arguments to execute the entry function.
 Even though it is possible to render the whole scene using ShaderDebugger, I suggest that you do not do that.
 It would take ages.
-ShaderDebugger/BlueVM need to be improved quite a lot for this to be plausible.
+ShaderDebugger/BlueVM need to improve quite a lot for this to be plausible.

 #### ShaderDebugger::GetCurrentFunction()
 Returns the name of the function which is currently being executed.